Adimaxxedout/LLM-projects/README.md

-# SimpleCalculator
+# TodoCLI

-A simple command-line calculator implemented in Java.
-Supports addition, subtraction, multiplication, and division of two numbers.
+A simple command-line todo list manager in Java.
+Supports adding, listing, and removing tasks.

 ## How to Run
-1. Compile: `javac SimpleCalculator.java`
+1. Compile: `javac TodoCLI.java`
-2. Run: `java SimpleCalculator`
+2. Run: `java TodoCLI`